pgurve22/Uplink-Sum-Rate-of-mMIMO-System/README.md

 # Information-Rate-of-mmWave-Massive-MIMO-System
 ## Perfect CSI

 - Problem Statements: Simulate a mmWave Massive MIMO wireless system in MATLAB for perfect CSI assumtion for K = 10 Single antenna users.
-Generate uplink sum rate for both MRC and ZF receivers and show how no of antennas at BS impacts information rate in Infomation vs No of antennas curve.
+Generate uplink sum rate for both MRC and ZF receivers and show how no of antennas at BS impacts information rate in Infomation Rate vs Number of BS Antennas curve.

 - Simulation: